DigitalCoreNZ/hashnode/clpme9doe000n09l28kuo26cd.md

 ## Docker Commands.

-The commands I commonly use are highlighted in <mark>yellow</mark>.
+The commands I commonly use are highlighted in yellow.

 ### Management Commands.ls -al